Hyères: People

 Hyères was the birthplace of Jean Baptiste Massillon (1663–1742), churchman and preacher as well as Marius Gueit (1808– 1862), blind composer, organist and cellist.

 The author Jean-Marie-Edmond Sabran (1908–1994), who wrote under the pseudonyms Paul Berna (children's fiction), Bernard Deleuse and Paul Gerradwas (adult fiction), and Joel Audrenn (crime novels), was born in Hyères as well as François Coupry (born 1947), winner of the 1970 edition of the Prix des Deux Magots.

 The French historian Jules Michelet frequently spent the winter at Hyères.
 He died from a heart attack at Hyères on 9 February 1874.
 He was interred at Hyères.
 Following his widow's request, a Paris court granted permission for his body to be exhumed on 13 May 1876.

 The Member of Parliament Édith Audibert was born in Hyères.

 Twin towns

 Hyères is twinned with Rottweil, Germany and with Koekelberg, Belgium.

 Culture

 Hyères is home to the Hyères International Fashion and Photography Festival, a huge fashion and art photography event that has taken place annually at the end of April since 1985.
 This festival was among the first to recognize the talents of Viktor & Rolf.

 The city also plays host to the annual MIDI French Riviera Festival in July, a music festival now into its sixth episode.
 2010's MIDI saw around 15 acts play at the Villa Noailles complex and brought the new 'MIDI Night' event to Almanarre Beach in the early hours of Sunday morning.

+There is a football club called Hyères FC.
+Football stadiums include the Stade Perruc, Stade Gaby Robert and the Stade Jean Berteau, which was commissioned in 1978 and has a capacity of 600.